 Note that the objects on the left hand-side of the equalities correspond to Algorithm \ref{alg:Lion} and the objects on the right hand-side correspond to Algorithm \ref{alg:Lion_Muon_as_FW}.
 For $t=0$, we have that by initialization of the algorithms $\bm_0 = \bg_0 = 0$ and $\bx_{1}^{\mathrm{Alg}~\ref{alg:Lion}} = \bx_{1}^{\mathrm{Alg}~\ref{alg:Lion_Muon_as_FW}}$.
 Furthermore, we observe that we have (\ref{eq: x equivalency sketch}),(\ref{eq: m equivalency sketch}) $\Rightarrow$ (\ref{eq: c equivalency sketch}), for all $t \geq 0$.
 We show that (\ref{eq: x equivalency sketch}), (\ref{eq: m equivalency sketch}), and (\ref{eq: c equivalency sketch}) hold for all $t > 0$ using induction.
 Specifically, assume that they hold up to some $t \geq 0$.
 Then, we have $\bx_{t+2}^{\mathrm{Alg}~\ref{alg:Lion}} = \bx_{t+2}^{\mathrm{Alg}~\ref{alg:Lion_Muon_as_FW}}$ and $\bm_{t+1}= \bg_{t+1}$ by recognizing that $\bu_{t+1}= - \frac{ \mathrm{sign}(\bc_{t+1}) }{\lambda}$.
 Since this means that (\ref{eq: x equivalency sketch}) and (\ref{eq: m equivalency sketch}) hold for $t+1$, we obtain that (\ref{eq: c equivalency sketch}) also holds for $t+1$.
 This completes the proof.

 We refer the reader to the full version of the proof for details. \end{proof}

 The Muon optimizer \citep{jordan2024muon} is designed for optimization problems where the model is structured as blocks of weight matrices (e.g., neural networks). \citet{bernstein2024oldoptimizernewnorm} demonstrate that at each iteration, the algorithm performs steepest descent under the spectral norm ball.
 Similarly, \citet{p2025LMO} establish that at each iteration the Muon update step uses a linear minimization of the form $ \arg \min_{\| \mathbf{A}\|_2 \leq \frac{1}{\lambda}} \langle \mathbf{A} , \mathbf{G} \rangle $, for some $\lambda > 0$, where $\langle \cdot, \cdot \rangle$ denotes the Frobenius inner product and $\| \cdot \|_2$ denotes the spectral norm.
-However, their approach uses the linear minimization oracle over the spectral norm ball in the context of non-constrained problems.
 We show that by adding a weight decay term to the Muon update, as shown in Algorithm \ref{alg:Muon}, the method can be produced from the same variant of Stochastic FW that yields Lion (i.e., Algorithm~\ref{alg:Lion_Muon_as_FW})